rwieruch/blog_robinwieruch_content/redux-state-keys.md

 {{% chapter_header "Key Takeaways of State Keys" "keyTakeaways" %}}

 State keys enable a dynamically allocated yet predictable substate.
+State keys are used in {{% a_blank "favesound-redux" "https://github.com/rwieruch/favesound-redux" %}} - a real world SoundCloud Client application.
+They are located in *src/constants*.

 At the end I want to give you some key takeaways of state keys:

 * they organize abstract state
 * they prevent clutter in domain specific state
 * they define an own domain specific state
 * they remove duplications of reducer and actions
-* they reduce the total amount of code
+* they are scalable: add a new state key which benefits from the available reducer + action pairs immediately
 * they make substate accessible (with selectors) by using a finite number of constants
 * they make feature folder specific state accessible again

-State keys are used in {{% a_blank "favesound-redux" "https://github.com/rwieruch/favesound-redux" %}} - a real world SoundCloud Client application.
-They are located in *src/constants*.
+Even though you can apply the pattern without a library, a very good friend of mine already implemented {{% a_blank "redux-state-keys" "https://github.com/LFDM/redux-state-keys" %}} for you.